-To get the best deal on your car, make sure your car loan rate is low.
-Although many factors can impact the rate for your electric car loan, Teske — who has both owned and leased an electric vehicle — said that “the process has been no different than buying a gas-powered vehicle.”
+Although many factors can impact the rate for your electric car loan, Teske — who has both owned and leased electric vehicles — said that “the process has been no different than buying a gas-powered vehicle.”

 There is one difference that could lower the cost to own an electric vehicle, however.
 Some banking institutions and credit unions offer special financing discounts and incentives for customers who choose fuel-efficient vehicles.

-People hungry to get rid of their gas-guzzlers might forget that electricity can be more variable than gasoline.
-The cost to power an electric vehicle can depend on several factors, including current electric rates.
+People hungry to get rid of their gas-guzzlers might be quick to ignore the fact that electricity prices can vary more than gas prices.
+The cost to power an electric vehicle can depend on several factors, however, not just current electric rates.

 Some energy providers also offer rebates.
 For example, Alliant Energy offers Wisconsin and Iowa customers up to a $500 rebate for purchasing and installing a Level 2 home charging station.

 Electric vehicles have far fewer moving parts, generate far less heat, and don’t require motor oil, which makes them cheaper and easier to maintain than their gas-powered counterparts.

 “One of the most interesting savings in maintenance costs with an electric vehicle is the brakes,” said Teske.
 “An electric vehicle can use the electric motor to slow itself down, reducing the need to use a traditional brake pedal.
 This extends the life of the brake pads and rotors on an electric vehicle.
 A gas-powered car simply cannot do that.”
 This process is known as regenerative braking.

 Don’t be mistaken, though — electric vehicles will require some maintenance costs that you’re familiar with, such as fixing windshield wiper blades and tire rotation.